puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_containment.markdown

     }
 {% endhighlight %}

-### Faux Containment (for Compatibility With Puppet ≤ 3.4.0)
+### Anchor Pattern Containment (for Compatibility With Puppet ≤ 3.4.0)

 Versions prior to Puppet 3.4.0 and Puppet Enterprise 3.2 do not ship with the `contain` function.
-To support these versions, you must mimic containment with the **anchor pattern.**
+If your code needs to support these versions, it should contain classes with the **anchor pattern.**

 > **Note:** To use the anchor pattern, [the `puppetlabs/stdlib` module][stdlib] must be installed.
 This module includes the dummy `anchor` resource type.